Movie List Monster Bios Aliens & SDF

 a sighting of a huge living creature living in the murky

 depths before being destroyed.
-A report which sends
+The report sends

 some in the Self Defense Force into a warning stage,